stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 INFO: All 1 tasks in M1_9056f36343b32614 completed
 ```

-So I get three lines of messages related to loading R modules and nothing else.
-This is perhaps a good sign that no error or warning messages were generated from my R-based jobs.
+So here are three lines of messages related to loading R modules and nothing else.
+This is perhaps a good sign that no error or warning messages were generated from R-based jobs.

+## Computer resource overhead

+DSC keeps track of jobs submitted to compute nodes on the computer you submit the jobs from.
+This is some resource "overhead" one has to pay for to run DSC on cluster.
+While it is convenient and tempting to run directly from
+the head node, we recommend to submit this DSC command as a job itself to a compute node.
+Or, to open up an interactive session on a compute node and run from there.

+The number of CPUs you ask for running the DSC submitter command should match the `dsc ... -c` option.
+You can check the default setting for `-c` by running `dsc -h` and look for documentation on `-c` to find out the default (because the default depends on the machine you run it from).
+We recommand requesting a compute node for 4 CPUs each with 2GB memory allocated.
+Then submit with `-c 4`.